📅 2026 Seasonal Travel Guide | 300+ sunny days/year · Avg 25°C · Whale watching Jun–Nov · By local experts

 Noosa Biosphere Festival

-Annual celebration of the Noosa Biosphere — art, nature and community events through October.
+Annual celebration of the Noosa UNESCO Biosphere — art, nature, food, and community events across October.
+Excellent reason to visit in an already-great month.

 Noosa Triathlon

-Asia-Pacific's premier triathlon event.
-10,000 competitors, 30,000 spectators.
-Noosa Heads is fully booked; book 6+ months ahead if you're competing or spectating.
+Asia-Pacific's premier triathlon — 10,000 competitors, 30,000 spectators.
+Noosa Heads is fully booked months in advance.
+Book 6+ months ahead if competing or spectating.

 Frequently Asked Questions

-August is our top pick — post school holidays, perfect weather (warm, dry, clear), whale calves on the water, and low crowds across Noosa and the hinterland.
-June–September as a whole is consistently the best window.
+August is our top pick — post school holidays, perfect weather (warm, dry, clear), whale calves on the water in the southward migration, and low crowds across both Noosa and the hinterland.
+June to September as a whole is the best consistent window.
+For value, April to May offers the same quality weather at significantly lower prices.

-By Queensland standards, yes — but by most other standards, no. Winter days (June–August) average 18–23°C and are almost invariably sunny.
-Evenings can drop to 10–13°C, so pack a light layer.
+By Queensland standards, yes — by most other standards, no. Winter days (June–August) average 18–23°C and are almost invariably sunny.
+Evenings can drop to 10–13°C, so pack a light jacket.
 The water cools to around 19–20°C — swimmable, but fresh.
 Most visitors from southern Australia find Sunshine Coast winters warm and comfortable.
+The locals wear parkas; everyone else wears jeans.

 June to November, with July–October being the peak window.
-Mooloolaba whale watching tours operate daily during this period with high sighting rates.
+Mooloolaba whale watching tours operate daily during this period with very high sighting rates.
 The whales move north in June–July and return south in September–November — the southward journey often includes mother-calf pairs, which produce the best close encounters.
+Book early in July (school holidays).